eatnumber1/goal/README.md

 If you have a solution that is close, but does not meet these rules, submit it anyway.
 A close and interesting solution is better than no solution.

+If you see a solution that breaks any of these rules, file a bug!

 ### Previous Solutions
 The more exciting solutions are original, not applying techniques that have already been discovered.
 The following broadly applicable techniques have